-DIY custom fitted pet basket cushions and covers can make your dog or cat’s favourite nesting places comfortable, stylish, and easier to keep clean, too!
+DIY fitted pet basket cushions and covers can make your dog or cat’s favourite nesting places comfortable, stylish, and easier to keep clean, too!
 Our pets have a lot of different beds, both bought and homemade.
-The blog has DIY posts on creating you own custom pet bedding, including how to make covers, inserts, and tips for keeping things easy and economical.
-These custom-sized basket inserts were made using a box cushion bed cover technique, but tweaked to suit use as basket bed inserts.
+The blog has DIY posts on creating you own custom pet bedding, including how to make dog covers, inserts, and tips for keeping things easy and economical.
+These custom-sized DIY pet basket cushions were made using a box cushion dog bed cover technique, but tweaked to suit use as basket bed inserts.
 Tiger’s favourite basket is rectangular (easy), and Humphrey’s is round (a little trickier).
 The basket cushion covers also have an envelope style bottom panel.
 Perfect for basket use.
 It’s also very easy to sew and doesn’t require any zippers, Velcro, or buttons.

 Supplies and Materials